southparkstan123/frontend-test/README.md

 ### Start-up the app in production mode

-1. Create file `.env.production` for adding the environment values
+1. Create file `.env.production.local` for adding the environment values
 2. Run `yarn build` and `serve -s build`
 3. Open http://localhost:5000 in web browser